AaltoSciComp/python-for-scicomp/content/installation.rst

    .. group-tab:: Other options

-      Any other Python distribution which you can install libraries into would work, but because there are so many different ways to do this, we don't support them.
-You would need the extra libraries mentioned in the Miniforge instructions.
+      There are many ways to install Python.
+Other methods can work, as long as you can install the libraries from the ``environment.yml`` file mentioned in the Miniforge
+      instructions.

       We don't currently provide a ``requirements.txt`` for installing the required packages without Conda/Mamba, though.